threegirls89/LaTeX_template/README.md

 # LaTeX Template in HFlab
-platex template for conference, journal, meeting documents.
+platex templates for conference, journal, meeting documents.

 Feel free to push your new good package or revice non-supported package.

+## Contents

+### sty
+It includes some ".sty" files.

+### template
+It includes some platex templates.

+### texstudio
+It includes a TeXstudio setting file.